 Knowing our Fish Creeks in Átl’ḵa7tsem/Howe Sound

-The many streams and rivers of our biosphere region are important to keystone—critical—species such as salmon, as well as other fish species that contribute to the overall well-being of our region, our home.
-We in the region have the capability of ensuring the health of these species and these rivers, but only when we have enough data to assess needs and priorities to inform better decision-making.
-Our Knowing Our Fish Creeks in Átl'ḵa7tsem / Howe Sound project is filling in data gaps.
-Support our Gambier Island Streamkeeper’s training in collaboration with the Gambier Island Conservancy.
-Small or large, your donations greatly help our ongoing education, field work and sustainability of this project.
-Charitable donations can be made here to this fund.
+The many streams and rivers of our biosphere region are important to keystone—critical—species such as salmon and other fish species that contribute to the overall well-being of our region, our home.
+We can protect the health of these species and these streams.
+Support the training of more amazing Gambier volunteers to become Streamkeepers and to continue working in collaboration with the Gambier Island Conservancy towards filling the knowledge gaps in the region.
+Small or large, your donations greatly help our ongoing education and fieldwork.

 Before settlers and traders arrived in the mid-eighteen hundreds, Coastal First Nation Peoples were in these watersheds, hunting, fishing, and travelling these waterways.
 The knowledge and wisdom of these watersheds passed on through generations since time immemorial, has been lost through assimilation.
 We must seek out the remaining knowledge holders and listen to the wisdom of valuing intact watersheds as we face the growing challenges of climate change and biodiversity loss.